Accept Cookies

 She is an elected member of BMA NI SAS doctors committee, BMA NI Council and The Royal College of Surgeons NI Council.

-Dr Joanne Younge, SAS Lead, South Eastern Health and Social Care Trust
+Dr Fionnuala McCann SAS Lead, Southern Health and Social Care Trust